speechbrain/speechbrain/recipes/Tedlium2/ASR/transformer/README.md

 - Code: https://github.com/speechbrain/speechbrain/
 - HuggingFace: https://huggingface.co/speechbrain/

+# Training Time

+It takes about 15 minutes per epoch for the branchformer large model.

 # **Citing SpeechBrain**
 Please, cite SpeechBrain if you use it for your research or business.